 Eating your way around the Italian capital

-Starting with the way I eat, in Afghanistan not only we have different dishes but also different eating manners.
-Namely, I usually use my hands or spoon and fork, while here pretty much everything (except soups!) is eaten using fork and knife, which I find it a bit hard.
+Starting with the way I eat, in Afghanistan not only do we have different dishes but also different eating manners.
+Namely, I usually use my hands or spoon and fork, while here pretty much everything (except soups!) is eaten using a fork and knife, which I used to find a bit hard.

 Pretty much like for the eating manners, no one cares how you dress either, and this, for someone like me who’s coming from a country where everyone seems interested to see how much of your skin you manage to cover, turned out to be pretty relaxing.

-As a matter of fact, if you are moving to Rome or even only visiting Italy, I recommend you save your money and do your shopping here in Rome as they have good brands, fair prices and elegant styles.
-There are many places to do your shopping although if you want to go somewhere to both enjoy some old Roman vestiges and do shopping, do pop in Via Del Corso.
-Here you will be amazed by everything you see, from street artists to live music and dance to great clothing stores.
+As a matter of fact, if you are moving to Rome or even only visiting Italy, I recommend you save some money and do your shopping here as they have good brands, fair prices and elegant styles.
+There are many places to do your shopping although if you want to go somewhere to both enjoy some old Roman vestiges and spoil yourself, do pop in Via Del Corso and the surrounding Tridente streets.

 Mornings are for the elder

-Fair enough, in Italy people definitely breed less than in Afghanistan, and kids have mandatory class every morning.
+Fair enough, in Italy people definitely breed less than in Afghanistan, and kids have mandatory classes every morning.